skozlovf/Sublime-GenericConfig/README.md

 not supported by other plugins (for example ini files, nginx config).

-This plugin may be used for a wide range of configuration files because highlighting is based on common syntax constructions
+This plugin may be used for a wide range of configuration files because highlighting is based on common syntax constructions.

 Supported constructions
 -----------------------